11th Special Service Regiment: National Special Operations Force

 The National Special Operations Force (NSOF) held the position of Malaysia's top counter-terrorism task force, recruiting exclusively from the finest counter-terrorism units within the country, such as the 11 SSR, the 69 Commando, the Special Actions Unit, PASKAL, PASKAU, and STAR.
 Operating under the direct authority of the Prime Minister's Office, the NSOF enjoyed increased autonomy, robust support from all federal government agencies, and substantial funding.
 Selected commandos from the 11 SSR's Uniform Squadron were granted the honour of joining this elite task force.
 However, the National Special Operations Force was disbanded in July 2018.

 Defence Special Operations Division

-The Bahagian Operasi Pasukan Khas Pertahanan, known by its English name Defence Special Operations Division (DSOD), or stylized as Defense Special Forces Operations Division in American English, was instituted by the Malaysian Armed Forces (MAF) in 2018 as a replacement for the National Special Operations Force.
-This transformation stemmed from the MAF's acknowledgement of the crucial role of joint special operations for Malaysia.
-Notably, DSOD operates under the jurisdiction of the MAF and includes exclusively the units within the MAF's organisational structure.
+The Defence Special Operations Division (DSOD; Bahagian Operasi Pasukan Khas Pertahanan — BOPKP) is a division of the Ministry of Defence formed by the Malaysian Armed Forces (MAF) in 2018.
+It takes over the National Special Operations Force, following the MAF's acknowledgement of the importance of joint special operations in the nation's security.
+The DSOD is a tri-service focused special operations unit that operates directly under the Joint Force Headquarters and draws personnel exclusively from within the MAF formation, unlike that of its predecessor.